Introduction

 Frequently Asked Questions About Ethereum (ETH) Lending

-- What is the recent upgrade history of Ethereum and how does it affect users?
+- What is Ethereum and how does it differ from Bitcoin?